Noloxs/hell_snake/README.md

 1. Ensure that you have completed the 'Installation' section.
 2. Configure Hell Snake to your preferences.
 See: 'Configuration'
 3. Launch the Hell Snake program by running `python hell_snake.py` or `./hell_snake.py` if using venv.
+4. Arm using the menu button or global key
-4. Enjoy the enhanced gaming experience with Hell Divers 2!
+5. Enjoy the enhanced gaming experience with Hell Divers 2!

 ## Contributing